DataDriven vs InterviewQuery for DE Prep

 Does InterviewQuery have real code execution?+

-InterviewQuery has some interactive coding problems, but a large portion of its questions are text-based: a question followed by a written solution.
-This is useful for understanding what gets asked, but does not build the muscle memory of writing and debugging code under time pressure.
+Partially.
+There's some interactive coding, but a large portion of the question bank is text-based: a question with a written solution.
+Useful for understanding what gets asked.
+Less useful for building the muscle memory of writing and debugging under time pressure.

 Yes.
-A common approach: use DataDriven for daily coding practice (SQL execution, Python challenges, schema design) and InterviewQuery for company-specific interview guides and question lists.
-DataDriven builds your skills.
-InterviewQuery helps you understand what specific companies ask.
+Common pattern: DataDriven for daily coding practice (SQL execution, DE-style Python, schema design); InterviewQuery for company-specific guides and behavioral question lookup.
+One builds skills, the other tells you what to expect.